svylabs/stablebase/WHITEPAPER.md

 Thus taking into account the redemption protection, the following happens during a redemption.

-1. Check if there are any expired redemption protection, redeem these first.
+1. **Expired Redemption Protected CDP**: Check if there are any expired redemption protected CDPs, redeem these first.
-2. Users with the Lowest Stability Rate get redeemed next
-3. Followed by stake weighted Stability Rate set by reserve pool.
+2. **Reserve Ratio** - The protocol targets reserve ratios set by the users to be closer, within a range of 1%.
+If the difference is more, the CDP that is the greater distance from the reference stake weighted reserve ratio will be the first to get redeemed, until the difference is again close to 1%.
+3. **StabilityRate** - If redemption cannot happen through (1), user that paid the lowest stability rate will be redeemed.
+4. **Reserve Ratio** - Lowest reserve ratio CDPs would be targetted again.

 The net effect of this is that the Stability Rate should increase or decrease with market conditions, in addition to reserve ratio requirements, effectively expanding and contracting the supply of the stablecoins depending on market conditions.